JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 over `X`.
 Why can't Julia's compiler be smart enough to recognize this?

-The thing that you need to realize is that, in Julia, there is nothing particularly special about `+` or `sqrt` — they are just functions and could do *anything*.   `X + Y` could send an email or open a plotting window for all the compiler knows.
+The thing that you need to realize is that, in Julia, there is nothing particularly special about `+` or `sqrt` — they are arbitrary functions and could do *anything*.   `X + Y` could send an email or open a plotting window, for all the compiler knows.
 To figure out that it could fuse e.g. `2*X + Y` into a single loop, allocating a single array for the result, the compiler would need to: